elastic/integrations/packages/ibmmq/docs/README.md

 In order to ingest data from IBM MQ:

-- User must provide Hostname and Port (example: localhost:9157) of Prometheus endpoint (/metrics).
+- User should specify Hostname and Port (example: localhost:9157) of Prometheus endpoint (/metrics).

 ## Metrics